JoelNiklaus/LEXTREME/README.md

 python main.py --task swiss_judgment_prediction -python main.py --task swiss_judgment_prediction -list
  1,2,3 --num_train_epochs 10 --language_model_type xlm-roberta-large --hierarchical False
 ```
 Not all tasks support the use of hierarchical types.
 For example, the code for the named entity recognition tasks has not been optimized to make use of both the non-hierarchical and the hierarchical variants.
-Thefore, setting ```-hierarchical``` to TRUE will cause an error.
+Thefore, setting ```-hierarchical``` to True will cause an error.

 ## References